 Yves Veggie Deli Turkey Slices

 Both vegetarianism and vegan foods are skyrocketing in popularity right now thanks to the advocacy of the benefits of a plant-based diet, which range from fewer incidences of disease to better weight management.
-When considering what brand to buy, you want to look for one with the least amount of scary chemicals, and something that's low in carbs while being high in protein.
-Tofurky may be lower on each of those fronts compared to Yves, but Yves chooses to include an ingredient we've advocated against eating: carrageenan.
+When considering what brand to buy, you want to look for one with the least amount of scary chemicals, and something that’s low in carbs and sodium while being high in protein.
+Tofurky’s cold cuts may be higher in sodium compared to Yves, but Yves chooses to include an ingredient we’ve advocated against eating: carrageenan.
 This additive has been connected to inflammation, ulcers, and other gastrointestinal problems.
 Plus, you’ll get a gram of satiating fiber by choosing Tofurky.